 Age of the Crossbow

-The first and most obvious reason for a broken crossbow string is age.
+The first and most obvious reason for a crossbow string breaking is age.
 You can avoid dealing with a broken string by simply changing it out.
 Many crossbow users shoot less than 20 shots a year, so they think the string will last many more years than the compound bow strings they used to shoot.
 This is not the case!
 Crossbow strings are under much greater tension.
 Most are in the 150-pound pull range, versus 60–70 pounds on a compound bow.
 It’s a good rule of thumb to replace your crossbow strings every other year and cables every other time.

 Bolt Not Seated Tight Against the String